Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon RX 6950 XT should theoretically be a small bit faster than the Geforce GTX 1080 Ti overall. (explain)
+Memory BandwidthThe Radeon RX 6950 XT, in theory, should perform a small bit faster than the Geforce GTX 1080 Ti in general. (explain)

-Texel RateThe Radeon RX 6950 XT will be a lot (approximately 86%) faster with regards to AF than the Geforce GTX 1080 Ti. (explain)
+Texel RateThe Radeon RX 6950 XT is much (about 86%) faster with regards to texture filtering than the Geforce GTX 1080 Ti. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the Radeon RX 6950 XT is a better choice, and very much so. (explain)
+Pixel RateIf using high levels of AA is important to you, then the Radeon RX 6950 XT is the winner, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison